 For the conversion function of the interworking protocol messages to the other control messages, the Proxy GW can convert encapsulated interworking messages such as ANQP messages to the other control messages.
 The conversion function can enhance bridging of mobility signaling for the Proxy GW.

 For transfer and conversion of the L2 messages or other interworking protocols, the SID for “Gateway Service” is defined as “5.”
 The “Gateway Service” reduces system complexity and increases compatibility to the other networks.

+Communication between the MN and the target PoA < Was 11.1.4>